Cooltk63/TK/README.md

-Subject: Leave Notification and Temporary Reporting Arrangements
+Subject: Leave Intimation and Task Assignment

-Dear [Manager's Name],
+Dear Team,

-I hope you are doing well.
-I would like to inform you that I will be on leave from [Start Date] to [End Date].
-During this period, my reporting responsibilities will be handled by [Colleague’s Name] and [Other Team Members, if applicable].
+I would like to inform you that I will be on leave on [leave date(s)].
+During this period, I have assigned the following tasks to ensure smooth progress:

-Please feel free to reach out to them for any urgent matters.
-I will ensure a smooth transition before my leave and will be available for any handover discussions if required.

-Let me know if you need any further information.
+Task Assignments:

+[Task 1] – Assigned to [Team Member 1]

+[Task 2] – Assigned to [Team Member 2]

+[Task 3] – Assigned to [Team Member 3]

+Please coordinate as needed and reach out to me if any clarification is required before my leave.

+Thanks for your cooperation.

 Best regards,
 [Your Name]